-Champion hand-cyclist Rachel Morris is facing a battle to get fit for the Paralympics after being hit from behind by a car whilst taking part in a Time Trial in Alton, Hampshire last Thursday evening.
+Champion hand-cyclist is facing a battle to get fit for the Paralympics after being hit from behind by a car whilst taking part in a Time Trial in Alton, Hampshire last Thursday evening.

 Rachel was six minutes into the event when a car ran into the offside of her hand-cycle, leaving her with whiplash and shoulder injuries.